-Permanently expand the National School Lunch and School Breakfast Programs to offer all students meals at no charge as an integral part of the educational experience
+Permanently expand the National School Lunch and School Breakfast Programs to offer all students meals at no charge as an integral part of the educational experience.
+Universal meals will:

 - Provide all students equal access to school breakfast and lunch and eliminate any stigma or barriers for students to benefit from these meals.
 Nutritious school meals are proven to support learning, improve attendance and classroom behavior and contribute to overall health and wellness.